jrmontag/talk-python-fastapi/README.md

 # setup

+- note that current dev machine is old so likely some brittle pieces
+    - may have to skip to docker or something if things fall apart

 ## python install

-- use pyenv on recommendation
+- try out [pyenv](https://github.com/pyenv/pyenv) for this project on recommendation
+    - set global to latest, point to that one for new venvs

 ```
 $ pyenv global 3.11
-$ mkcd talk-python-fastapi
+$ # cd into each ch dir
-$ python -m venv venv
+$ python3 -m venv venv
+$ . venv/bin/activate
+(venv) $ pip install -r requirements.txt
+(venv) $ python main.py
 ```

 ## IDE

 - recommend pycharm or vs code
 - install Python plugin (microsoft)